-Trump Admin Might Redefine Gender To Exclude Trans And Non-Binary People, Report Says
+The Trump Admin Might Change The Legal Definition Of Gender To Exclude Trans People

 In a move that stands to substantially roll back transgender rights, the Trump administration may narrow its definition of gender.
 According to a new report from The New York Times, Trump's Department of Health and Human Services has proposed narrowing government agencies' definition of gender to a fixed biological state determined by the genitalia an individual has at birth.